LeticeZwinger/se_project_react/README.md

 This is a Triple10 web dev program project.
 In this project we practice:

-- HTML semantics
+- Built a responsive web app using HTML, CSS and semantic markup
-- CSS properties
+- Design layouts using CSS Grid
-- Grid layouts
+- implement media queries for mobile responsiveness
-- Responsive web design
+- Integrate RESTful APIs for dynamic weather-based content
-- Media queries
+- Deploy the full-stack application on a virtual machine (VM) using Google Cloud Platform (GCP)
-- RESTful APIs
+- Configure a custom domain to host the live project online

 ![desktop-view](/src/assets/wtwr.png)